LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Got a lot of good work done on the portfolio today.
 Actually had a use case for the _pointer-events_ CSS prop because a nested element was blocking what I wanted happening on the parent's _active_ pseudo-class.
 Also, spent a good deal of setting up a handler of the scroll event that would kick in once the user scrolled down enough.
 Learned about throttling, _requestAnimationFrame_, and window properties such as _pageYOffset_ and _innerHeight_.

 **Thoughts**: Every day brings me that much closer to the job search.
 Scary and exciting. 😮

+### Day 16: April 8, 2018

+**Today's Progress**: Solved the "Directions Reduction" kata on Codewars.
+Also got more work done on portfolio - added "cross-fade" transitions when changing pages, made landing page more responsive, added some button styles, and made window scroll to top for each page navigation.

+**Thoughts**: As in day 15, each day brings me that much closer to the job search.
+Scary and exciting. 😮